na-na-hi/renget/archive/chrprompt2.md

 Q3: How well would you say you know the dock area at Capim Town both above and below water?

 ###Stumpy
+Q1: Is there any reason you havent evolved yet?
+Q2: Do you have any business affiliation with the Blue Claw Inn?

+###Ross
+Q1: Have you made any friends at the guild?
+Any enemies?
+Q2: What moves have you sketched?
+Can you sketch more than four?

+###Elm
+Q1: We've seen you eat the dreams of a few guildmons, with dire consequences.
+Have you kicked the habit completely?
+Or do you still indulge in a bit dream eating from time-to-time?

 ##->**General Questions**<-

-Former humans, if you could write a letter back home, what would you write and to whom?
+**Former humans**, if you could write a letter back home, what would you write and to whom?

+**Guildmons without partners**, do you recruit other guildmons for big missions?
+If so, who?
+Or would you rather go solo?

 ##->**Pair Questions**<-

-Luka & Nine: How did you two meet?
+**Luka & Nine**: How did you two meet?

 ##->**Lore and Misc Questions**<-